homieiot/convention/convention.md

 ### Properties

 * `homie` / `5` / `device ID` / `node ID` / **`property ID`**: this is the base topic of a property.
-Each property must have a unique property ID on a per-node basis which adhere to the [ID format](#topic-ids).
+Each property must have a unique property ID on a per-node basis which adheres to the [ID format](#topic-ids).

 * A property payload (e.g. a sensor reading) is directly published to the property topic, e.g.:
   ```java